 - 1. Convene and chair meetings and keep members informed of the schedule. - 2.
-With input from all committee members, decide on the committee's ground rules, e.g. what constitutes quorum, meeting times, conduct, attendance, absence notification protocol, etc., and ensure that these ground rules are adhered to in subsequent meetings. - 3.
 If Brown Act rules apply, ensure that they are followed.
 (As of publication of this handbook, the only groups at Crafton that are required to abide by the Brown Act are the Academic Senate and Student Senate.
-In general, the Brown Act applies only to committees formed by action of the Board of Trustees.) - 4.
-Review the charge, operational rules, processes and procedures, and logistics of the committee to ensure shared understanding. - 5.
-Maintain a written record of the results of each committee meeting and make it available to all members, other planning committee conveners, the President, and the campus community. - 6.
-Develop information and materials and distribute them to members as needed. - 7.
-Facilitate progress by keeping the committee on task, and ensuring that everyone gets the chance to be heard. - 8.
-Provide clerical and logistical support, including duplicating, mail, etc. - 9.
-Present reports on committee progress to interested groups as appropriate. - 10.
-Assign a faculty, staff, or management member to mentor any student member(s). - 11.
+In general, the Brown Act applies only to committees formed by action of the Board of Trustees.) - 3.
+Review the charge, operational rules, and logistics of the committee to ensure shared understanding. - 4.
+Maintain a written record of the results of each committee meeting and make it available to all members, other planning committee conveners, the President, and the campus community. - 5.
+Develop information and materials and distribute them to members as needed. - 6.
+Facilitate progress by keeping the committee on task, and ensuring that everyone gets the chance to be heard. - 7.
+Provide clerical and logistical support, including duplicating, mail, etc. - 8.
+Present reports on committee progress to interested groups as appropriate. - 9.
+Assign a faculty, staff, or management member to mentor any student member(s). - 10.
 Notify the appropriate constituency group when a vacancy occurs.